akhodakivskiy/VimFx/documentation/questions-and-answers.md

 [`<force>`]: shortcuts.md#force

+## Re-mapping Escape doesn’t always work!

+There are several default shortcuts which use `<escape>`.
+Apart from the Normal mode command for blurring text inputs, the Caret, Hints, Find and Marks modes have one command each for returning to Normal mode.
+All of these use `<escape>`.

+Perhaps you forgot to re-map some of them?

 ## Going back/forward doesn’t work!

 Pressing `H` is like hitting the back button.
 Use `L` for the forward button.